Vision and Mission

 Reach is an open platform that hosts visualised data of programmes across various sectors, so that anyone who’s interested can learn about the development sector, and make informed choices in the way they engage or contribute towards social impact.

 Fiercely interested in making a difference, Anirudh has worked as a CSR consultant for corporates and supported community-oriented programmes as an SBI Youth For India Rural Development Fellow.
 He strives to combine efficiency with intensity to make sure things are going according to plan.
 “Plans are the best”, he can be often found saying.

 Co-founder, Director – Design Research & Product

 A keen observer with a mind for patterns, Anuja has developed user-centric design strategies for waste management initiatives.
 She is passionate about using design-thinking to improve and introduce systems so that things work beautifully, everyone wins, and maybe we can all go out for drinks later.

 Co-founder, Director – Culture & Community

-With nearly three decades of people-pleasing under his belt, Varun has held leadership positions in the fields of expat relocation, intercultural training, graphic design, and FMCG.
+With over three decades of people-pleasing under his belt, Varun has held leadership positions in the fields of expat relocation, intercultural training, graphic design, and FMCG.
 Here to listen and eager to help, his strengths include project management, connecting and mobilising people, and a stubborn sense of optimism.